23rd March 2023

 Gender equality and international law in Africa: The role of regional economic communities

 Violence against women and girls (VAWG) is prevalent in Africa, occurring in both public and private spheres during peacetime and war.
-The COVID-19 pandemic and subsequent lockdowns exacerbated the issue, leading to a surge intimate partner violence and highlighting pre-existing gender inequalities as a cause and effect of VAWG.
+The COVID-19 pandemic and subsequent lockdowns exacerbated the issue, leading to a surge in intimate partner violence and highlighting pre-existing gender inequalities as a cause and effect of VAWG.

 Key recommendations